M-CreativeLab/jsar-runtime/docs/changelogs/alpha.md

 The alpha version of JSAR is the first version of the project.

+## v0.5.0

+- Added ability to support Unity Universal RP.
+- Added ability to support more stereo rendering modes: `SinglePass`, `SinglePassInstanced`, and `SinglePassMultiview`.
+- Fixed the GLES state managment for stencil buffer and color mask.

 ## v0.4.0

 - Added the WebGL 1.0 APIs.